typeclasses/haskell-phrasebook/docs/contributing.md

 ## Content guidelines

 Aim for small examples that are just long enough to illustrate one idea.
-The Phrasebook is modeled after [Go by Example](https://gobyexample.com/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/index.html); if you'd like to contribute and need inspiration, you can look at those sources for topic ideas.

 Each page of the Phrasebook demonstrates a particular thing that someone who doesn't know Haskell might be wondering how to do.
 For example: